abonello/riddle-game-app/README.md

 username and check its availability." will be displayed.
 PART of DEFENSIVE CODING.

+#### Adding new images
+I experimented with jpg files vs png and found I can compress the jpgs to less than 25% of the size of a png.
+For this reason I am changing all images to jpg.
+Updated and added data to the riddles.json

+I added another 10 images, now have a total of 20.
+Updated code in game function to randomly select select 10 images.
+(It was 5 up to now.)

 * * *
 * * *
 ## TO DO -- ESSENTIAL